31 Best Event Management Software in 2026

 Key Features

 • Event Content Management: You can upload videos, presentations, and resources easily.
-Assign tasks to speakers too, though you may need to step in if tech issues pop up.
+Assign tasks to speakers, too, though you may need to step in if tech issues pop up.

 • Exhibitor Management: You can let exhibitors manage their own profiles, booths, and schedules, but you’ll likely need to train them beforehand for things to run smoothly.